GeoffAWaddington/CSI30Wiki/Automation-Actions.md

 ````

 ## TrackAutoModeDisplay
 TrackAutoModeDisplay can be combined with a TrackNavigator or SelectedTrackNavigator to show you the current automation mode.
-In this example, pushing RotaryB7 will cycle through the automation mode on the selected track and the corresponding display will tell us which mode it's in.
+In this example, pressing Shift+RecordArm on a given channel will cycle through the automation mode on the selected track and the corresponding display will tell us which mode it's in.

 ```
-Zone "SelectedTrack"
+Zone "Track"
-SelectedTrackNavigator
+    Shift+RecordArm|        CycleTrackAutoMode

-RotaryPushB7 CycleTrackAutoMode
+    Shift+DisplayLower|     TrackAutoModeDisplay
-DisplayRotaryPushB7 TrackAutoModeDisplay
+ZoneEnd
 ```